-Q: “Are weight loss medications safe”?
+Q: “Are weight loss medications safe?"

-A: When prescribed by an experience practitioner the medications are safe, although not all medications are appropriate for everyone.
+A: When prescribed by an experienced practitioner, medications to lose weight are safe, although not all medications are appropriate for everyone.
 All anti-obesity medications must show at least a 5% reduction in weight and pass a safety profile to be approved by the FDA.

-Q: “My PCP says they don’t prescribe weight loss medication”.
+Q: “My PCP says they don’t prescribe weight loss medication."

-Q: “What weight loss medications are available and how do they work”?
+Q: “What weight loss medications are available and how do they work?"

 Contrave: a combination medication of bupropion and naltrexone.
 Contrave can help with decreasing appetite and works in the reward center of the brain to help control food cravings.